 Buffalo Chicken Stuffed Potato Skins

 One of my favorite appetizers is buffalo chicken dip.
 To be honest, I’m a little obsessed with buffalo chicken dip.
-I’ve made regular dip, buffalo chicken flautas, buffalo chicken cups, buffalo chicken rollups, and more!
+I’ve made regular dip, buffalo chicken flautas, buffalo chicken cups, buffalo chicken rollups, buffalo chicken egg rolls, more!

 It’s only natural that I’d combine buffalo chicken dip with another favorite of mine – potato skins.
 I normally like the crispy potato skins that are filled with cheese and bacon but decided to change things up with this recipe and combined them with my favorite buffalo chicken flavor instead.

 I normally eat buffalo chicken dip with corn chips for the crunch, but these potato skins do the exact same thing.
 You get the crunch of the potato skin, the heat from the buffalo chicken, and the cheesy goodness on top.
 I don’t eat onions but if you like the added flavor of chives, feel free to chop up a few and toss them on top.
 If you skip the cheese on top, these would also work well as a yummy Whole 30 recipe!

 The best part about this recipe is that it’s so easy.
 You simply bake the potatoes, dig out the insides, then broil again until crispy.
 Fill with buffalo chicken, top with some shredded Parmesan or Italian cheese, and broil again until the cheese is melted.

 Other than baking the potatoes, which can be done way ahead of time, you could really have these ready to go in like 15 minutes tops.
 Easy.

 Want to make it even easier?
 Cook your buffalo chicken in a crockpot!